FAIRmat-NFDI/pynxtools/docs/how-tos/validate-nexus-file.md

 Keep in mind that the output provides quite some information.
 This is useful for software development, but may be a bit too much for validation purposes.

-Similar features as the tables and messages provided from punx and cnxvalidate for pynxtools are [planned to be implemented in the future](<https://github.com/FAIRmat-NFDI/pynxtools/pull/333>).